bennyflint/lombok-module-jdk10/README.md

 * Also fails using JAVA_HOME instead of org.gradle.java.home property
 * The stacktrace implies that gradle is using the Java compiler api and not javac
 * I also tried installing lombok-edge in my local maven repo and using the gradle-apt-plugin.
 I receive the same error as above.
+* Also tried using the gradle-lombok plugin with lombok-edge.
+I receive the same error.